nailuj05/FusionXR/README.md

 # FusionXR
-A all in one VR Toolkit.
+An all in one VR Toolkit.

 This has the goal of setting a open standard for VR.
 Many Problems already have solutions, so why figure them out yourself?
 My goal is it to compile a large set of tools so developers can focus on making games instead of worrying about interactions, systems, etc.